Entering wage base and tax adjustment to correct employee's quarter (qtd) or year to date (ytd) total

 - Apply negative value to decrease income subject to tax, wage base and tax amount.

-- QuickBooks Pro and Premier: Choose Employees > Payroll Taxes and Liabilities > Adjust Payroll Liabilities.
+Choose Employees > Payroll Taxes and Liabilities > Adjust Payroll Liabilities.
 The Liability Adjustment window will open.

 Select the correct Effective Date.
 (It should be the last day of the affected quarter or today's date if doing an adjustment that affects current quarter only.)